dolanmiu/docx/docs/usage/numbering.md

 `docx.Numbering` class.

-First you need to create a new numbering container class and use it to create your abstract numbering style, define your levels, and creat your concreate numbering style:
+First you need to create a new numbering container class and use it to create your abstract numbering style, define your levels, and create your concrete numbering style:

 ```js
 const numbering = new docx.Numbering();